BhargavBJ/Classification-Of-CIFAR10-Dataset/README.md

 ## 🚀 Features

 - 📦 Load and preprocess CIFAR-10 dataset
-- 🧠 Build a CNN using Keras (Sequential API)
+- 🧠 Build a CNN
 - 📊 Train and evaluate the model
-- 📈 Plot training history and classification results
 - 💡 Visualize sample predictions

 ---